pedbrgs/Fire-Detection/README.md

 <p align="justify"> The first stage of the hybrid system is a YOLOv5 network (small or large) and the second stage can be a area variation technique (AVT) or a temporal persistence technique (TPT).
 We recommend AVT for outdoor scenes and TPT for indoor scenes. </p>

+After running the system, the videos with the detections are saved in `runs/detect/exp/`.

 ### YOLOv5+AVT

 If you want to use the hybrid system YOLOv5+AVT, run the following command: